 LEGAL WARNING: All rights of the published news, photos and videos are reserved by İlke Haber Ajansı Basın Yayın San.
 Trade A.Ş.
 Under no circumstances can all or part of the news, photos and videos be used without a written contract or subscription.

-Türkiye’s Consumer Price Index (CPI) rose by 48.58% year-on-year in October, with a monthly increase of 2.88%, according to data released by the Turkish Statistical Institute.
+The Agricultural Input Price Index (Agricultural-IPI) in Türkiye recorded a significant increase in October 2024, according to data released by the Turkish Statistical Institute.